-7. Schengen Agreement: Basically non-EU travelers are limited to staying in the Schengen Area for of up to 90 days within a 6 month period for tourist or business purposes.
+7. Schengen Agreement: Basically non-EU travelers are limited to staying in the Schengen Area for up to 90 days within a 6 month period for tourist or business purposes.
 You may leave and return any number of times within the 180-day period, but the combined stay within the area must not total more than 90 days.
 More details here.

 8. It is a good idea to do some research on how to get from your destination airport to your lodgings prior to takeoff.
 You can always take a taxi, but sometimes the cost can be excessive (especially when compared to Uber or mass transit):

 -I used Uber to travel from Lisbon International (LIS) to my downtown

 accommodations.
-Prior to take-off it was calming to know that Uber was available at LIS, and that the pick up is at Kiss & Fly, just outside departures on Level 2.
+Prior to take-off, it was calming to know that Uber was available at LIS, and that the pick up is at Kiss & Fly, just outside departures on Level 2.
 I confirmed this by using Uber after landing and then provided these details to a friend who was meeting me in Lisbon in a few days hence.
 She decided "Will take taxi as won't want to wait 20-25 min and have luggage so don't want to walk 5 min".
-Well she took a taxi, was scammed, wound up paying $30 for an $10 trip and then complained to me about it.
+Well she took a taxi, was scammed, wound up paying $30 for a $10 trip, and then complained to me about it.

 -I used the local bus and tram to get from Zagreb Airport (ZAG) to downtown Zagreb for like $2, instead of paying $30 for a taxi.